software-mansion/protostar/website/docs/cairo-1/03-project-initialization.md

 ### `business_logic`

-This directory contains standalone cairo1 methods that can be imported and used in the contract definition.
-We recommend writing business logic in this directory to simplify writing unit tests.
+This directory contains standalone Cairo 1 methods that can be imported and used in the contract definition.
+We recommend putting business logic in this directory to simplify writing unit tests.

 ### `contracts.cairo` and `business_logic.cairo`